-(c) After a public hearing, the Commission may recommend ~~an~~the application for a special use permit ~~not be approved~~be denied, if the proposed use fails to meet ~~4~~one of the criteria set forth in division (E) below.
-In recommending a special use permit be approved, the Commission, on ~~the basis of recommendations~~information from the Administrator, may impose requirements and conditions ~~with respect to locations, construction, maintenance, and operation,~~ in addition to those expressly stipulated in the ordinance, ~~which may include locations, construction, maintenance, and operation, for the particular use,~~ as it deems necessary for the protection of adjacent properties and ~~the~~ public interest.
+(c) After a public hearing, the Commission may recommend an application for a special use permit not be approved, if the proposed use fails to meet 1 of the criteria set forth in division (E) below.
+In recommending a special use permit be approved, the Commission, on the basis of recommendations from the Administrator, may impose requirements and conditions with respect to locations, construction, maintenance, and operation, in addition to those expressly stipulated in the ordinance for the particular use, as it deems necessary for the protection of adjacent properties and the public interest.

-(d) When application has been denied by the Commission, the applicant may appeal ~~for a hearing~~ before the City Council.
+(d) When application has been denied by the Commission, the applicant may appeal for a hearing before the City Council.

-(D) Appeals from decisions of the Commission. ~~Any person or persons~~Anyone, jointly or severally, aggrieved by a decision of the Commission, may present ~~the~~to City Council a petition, ~~duly verified~~, setting forth that the decision is unjust, ~~in whole or in part,~~ specifying the grounds of injustice.
-The petition shall be presented to ~~the body~~the City Secretary within 10 days after the final decision of the Commission ~~for placement on the City Council's agenda, and not thereafter~~.
+(D) Appeals from decisions of the Commission.
+Any person or persons, jointly or severally, aggrieved by a decision of the Commission, may present the City Council a petition, duly verified, setting forth that the decision is unjust, in whole or in part, specifying the grounds of injustice.
+The petition shall be presented to the body within 10 days after the final decision of the Commission and not thereafter.